 The origins of the Hazlewood Act date back to 1923 when the state legislature directed schools to cover college costs for WWI veterans, nurses, and their children.
 The benefit is named in honor of former Texas Senator Grady Hazlewood, who helped update the law in 1944 to include veterans of WWII.

 Take advantage of a FREE VA Claim Discovery Call with an experienced Team Member.
 Learn what you’ve been missing so you can FINALLY get the disability rating and compensation you’ve earned for your service.

 Eligible veterans and active-duty members and their spouses and dependents may all benefit from the Hazlewood Act.

-To be eligible for the Hazlewood Act in Texas, a veteran must, at the time of entry into active duty in the US Armed Forces:
+To be eligible for the Hazlewood Act in Texas, a veteran must, at the time of entry into active-duty military service:

 - Have Texas be the designated home of record; or

 - Have entered the service in Texas; or